expo/expo/docs/versions/v8.0.0/guides/push-notifications.rst

       );

       // Handle notifications that are received or selected while the app
-      // is closed, and selected in order to open the app if (this.props.exp.notification) {
+      // is closed, and selected in order to open the app.
+      //
+      // `exp` is a special prop that is only available on your app's
+      // root component -- the one that is registered with `AppRegistry`
+      // as main.
+      if (this.props.exp.notification) {
         this._handleNotification(this.props.exp.notification);
       }